dccuchile/wefe/doc/about.rst

 distinguishes groups of people from each other e.g., gender, social class, age, and ethnicity.
 For example, if the criterion is gender we can use it to distinguish two groups, `women and men`.
-Then, a set of target words representing the women social group could contain words like “she”, “woman”, “girl”, etc. Analogously,the target words for the men social group could include “he”, “man”, “boy”, etc.
+Then, a set of target words representing the women's social group could contain words like “she”, “woman”, “girl”, etc. Analogously the target words for the men's social group could include “he”, “man”, “boy”, etc.